Tax year 2017-18

 This section focuses on the employment and/or further study outcomes of international postgraduates at English HEIs one, three, five and ten years after graduation for the 2017/18 tax year.
 Employment and/or further study outcomes for the UK postgraduates are calculated as a percentage of all graduates within the specified academic years.

-As in other LEO releases, there is comparatively poor LEO coverage for international domiciled graduates compared to UK domiciled graduates.
+As in other LEO releases (opens in a new tab), there is comparatively poor LEO coverage for international domiciled graduates compared to UK domiciled graduates.
 This is because LEO relies on graduates having been issued with a National Insurance number to match them to an employment record.
 However, international students who have no intention of working or claiming benefits in the UK are less likely to apply for a National Insurance number and so would not appear in the LEO data.

 It is important to emphasise that the results presented in this release do not reflect the likelihood of an international graduate being in employment or achieving a certain level of earnings.
 Instead, they reflect the average outcome when an international graduate has remained in the UK.